bvcms/bvcmsapi/source/APIFromPythonScripts.rst

     :param int peopleId:       The peopleId of the individual person to update
     :param int organizationId: The organizationId number to add the person too

+.. py:function:: InOrg(pid, OrgId)

+    Determines whether a person is a member of an organization.

+    :rtype: boolean
+    :param int pid:     PeopleId
+    :param int OrgId:   OrganizationId

+.. py:function:: AddSubGroup(pid, OrgId, group)

+    Adds a person to a sub-group in the organization.

+    :param int pid:     PeopleId
+    :param int OrgId:   OrganizationId
+    :param str group:   The name of the sub-group

+.. py:function:: RemoveSubGroup(pid, OrgId, group)

+    Removes a person from a sub-group in the organization.

+    :param int pid:     PeopleId
+    :param int OrgId:   OrganizationId
+    :param str group:   The name of the sub-group

+.. py:function:: FmtPhone(phone, prefix)

+    :param str phone:   The phone number of the sub-group
+    :param str prefix:  Goes in front of the formatted number.  e.g. (c) for cell phone

+.. py:function:: InSubGroup(pid, OrgId, group)

+    Determines whether a person is in a sub-group in organization

+    :rtype: boolean
+    :param int pid:     PeopleId
+    :param int OrgId:   OrganizationId
+    :param str group:   The name of the sub-group

 Fetch Extra Values
 -------------------------